-(iii) Compliance with competition requirements of FAR Part 6;

-(iv) Compliance with requirements under small business set-asides in FAR Subpart 19.5; and

-(v) Performing contract administration (if performed by the requesting agency) duties such as preparing a quality assurance plan, voucher examination and past performance data collection and reporting as required by FAR 42.1502.

-(5) The DHS contracting officer shall ensure that Part B includes, at a minimum, the following:

-(i) Billing data with the names and mailing addresses of both agencies' accounting offices;

-(ii) A citation of the requesting agency's funding and appropriation data and validation of statutory or regulatory use of the funds, including disclosure of any special restrictions;

-(iii) A statement that the terms and conditions in Part A are incorporated by reference or attached to Part B. Work requested under an on-going contract must be within the scope of the contract.
-When DHS is the servicing agency, each procurement action executed in support of the IA must either include or incorporate by reference Part A of the IA and forward a copy of Part B to the applicable DHS budget office.
-The requesting agency's program office and financial/budget office shall maintain a copy of Part B; and

-(iv) Any other documents necessary to support the statutory authority for the funds.

-(6) As needed, the DHS contracting officer shall coordinate with the requesting agency on proposal revisions.

-(i) When the requesting agency's requirement results in the award of a DHS contract, a delivery/task order, or a purchase order, the action will be processed by the DHS contracting officer like any other procurement action in PRISM/FPDS-NG.
+- (iii) Compliance with competition requirements of FAR Part 6; - (iv) Compliance with requirements under small business set-asides in FAR Subpart 19.5; and - (v) Performing contract administration (if performed by the requesting agency) duties such as preparing a quality assurance plan, voucher examination and past performance data collection and reporting as required by FAR 42.1502. - (5) The DHS contracting officer shall ensure that Part B includes, at a minimum, the following: - (i) Billing data with the names and mailing addresses of both agencies' accounting offices; - (ii) A citation of the requesting agency's funding and appropriation data and validation of statutory or regulatory use of the funds, including disclosure of any special restrictions; - (iii) A statement that the terms and conditions in Part A are incorporated by reference or attached to Part B. Work requested under an on-going contract must be within the scope of the contract.
+When DHS is the servicing agency, each procurement action executed in support of the IA must either include or incorporate by reference Part A of the IA and forward a copy of Part B to the applicable DHS or Component budget office.
+The requesting agency's program office and financial/budget office shall maintain a copy of Part B; and - (iv) Any other documents necessary to support the statutory authority for the funds. - (6) As needed, the DHS contracting officer shall coordinate with the requesting agency on proposal revisions. - (i) When the requesting agency's requirement results in the award of a DHS contract, a delivery/task order, or a purchase order, the action will be processed by the DHS contracting officer like any other procurement action in PRISM/FPDS-NG or Component's contract writing system.

-(a) Determination of best procurement approach.

-(1) Assisted acquisitions.
-The DHS program manager shall prepare a determination of best procurement approach and forward it to the DHS contracting officer for review and approval.
-The Component program office shall obtain concurrence from their contracting office to use the acquisition services provided by a contracting office outside of the requesting agency before a servicing agency conducts an acquisition on behalf of DHS.
-The DHS program manager shall use the determination of best procurement approach template in HSAM, Appendix AC, Template 1, "Template, Determination of Best Procurement Approach for Assisted and Direct Acquisitions."
+- (a) Determination of best procurement approach. - (1) Assisted acquisitions.
+The DHS PM/RO shall prepare a determination of best procurement approach and forward it to the DHS contracting officer for review and approval.
+The DHS PM/RO shall use the determination of best procurement approach template in Appendix A to the DHS Interagency Acquisitions (IAA) Guide at this link under "Guides".
+The PM/RO shall obtain concurrence from their contracting office to use the acquisition services provided by a contracting office outside of the requesting agency before a servicing agency conducts an acquisition on behalf of DHS.
 The HCA makes the determination if serving as the contracting officer.